Princeton45/network-automation-scripts/README.md

 ### Key Components

-*   **NetworkAutomation-1**: This is a Ubuntu Linux server where the Python scripts are executed.
+*   **NetworkAutomation-1**: This is an Ubuntu Linux server imported from the GNS3 Network Automation appliance, where the Python scripts are executed.
 It connects via its `eth0` interface to the switch and acts as the central management station.

 *   **Switch1**: A standard Layer 2 switch that serves as the primary access point, linking all network segments together.